Skip to Main Content

 - Consider the timeliness of your topic.
 Are you researching a gallery exhibit from last month, or a 2000 year old building?
 Generally more recent events will be covered in newspapers and on-line blogs, while a little time is required before they appear in journals, and even more time for books.

 - Once you know what type of info you want, choose the right tool to find it.
-For books, use a catalog such as SWAN; for journal articles use an index such as Avery Index; for newspaper stories, use an index such as ProQuest Newstand.
+For books, use a catalog such as SWAN; for journal articles use an index such as Avery Index; for newspaper stories, use an index such as ProQuest US News or Ebsco Newspapers.
 You get the idea.

 - Remember "less is more".
 When searching a catalog or index, start w/ only essential words (ie archt's last name and keyword for building or site).
 If you get too many results, narrow your search with more words.
-(The name of the building your instructor used may not be the one the author or architect or index uses.)
+Remember, the nickname for a building may not be what the indexer used to index it.
+City or site and architect are often better search terms.

 - Consider the source.
 If you're looking for criticism about an architect's work, their personal website might not be the first place to look.